-7 7 IAI: None Urban Sociology examines the historical and contemporary development of cities and urban life.
-Using empirical and theoretical research, the course analyzes how people experience cities, how institutions and structures operate in cities, and urban social problems Course topics are applied to urban environments locally, nationally, and globally.

-Prerequisite: SOC 190 or consent of instructor.
-Credit: 3 semester hours
+1.1 Urban Sociology examines the historical and contemporary development of cities and urban life.
+Using empirical and theoretical research, the course analyzes how people experience cities, how institutions and structures operate in cities, and urban social problems.
+Course topics are applied to urban environments locally, nationally, and globally.
+Prerequisite: SOC 190 or consent of the instructor.
+Credit: 3 semester hours Lab: 0 Lecture: 3

-Racial and Ethnic Relations
+SOC 295 -Racial and Ethnic Relations IAI: S7 903D

-7 7 IΔI-S7 903D Racial and Ethnic Relations examines the social construction of racial and ethnic group identities, institutions, and stratification systems from a national and global perspective.
-Using empirical and theoretical research, the course analyzes the impact of sociohistorical processes on contemporary patterns of racialethnic prejudice and discrimination.
+1.1 Racial and Ethnic Relations examines the social construction of racial and ethnic group identities, institutions, and stratification systems from a national and global perspective.
+Using empirical and theoretical research, the course analyzes the impact of socio-historical processes on contemporary patterns of racial-ethnic prejudice and discrimination.

-Prerequisite: SOC 190 or consent of instructor.
-Credit: 3 semester hours
+Prerequisite: SOC 190 or consent of the instructor.
+Credit: 3 semester hours Lecture: 3 Lab: 0

-SOC 298 -

-Sociology of Sex and Gender
+SOC 298 -Sociology of Sex and Gender IAI: S7 904D

-IAI: S7 904E 1.1

-Sociology of Sex and Gender will focus on the multifaceted similarities and diversities between sex and gender within various environments and social situations.
+1.1 Sociology of Sex and Gender will focus on the multifaceted similarities and diversities between sex and gender within various environments and social situations.
 The course will focus on the social construction of gender and its impact on men and women in the workplace, family environment, personal, and intimate relationships.
 Prerequisite: SOC 190 or equivalent.

-SOC 299 -
+Credit: 3 semester hours Lecture: 3

-Marriage and the Family
+SOC 299 -Marriage and the Family IAI: S7 902

-IAI: S7 90 7.7

-Marriage and the Family is a study of the institutions of marriage and the family.
+1.1 Marriage and the Family is a study of the institutions of marriage and the family.
 The course will be presented from an interdisciplinary perspective with major emphasis on the American family and marriage.
 Prerequisite: SOC 190 or consent of the instructor.
+Credit: 3 semester hours Lecture: 3 Lab: 0